 Corruption is a crime punishable by fines or imprisonment in almost every country in the world.
 Article 5 of our Code of Conduct prohibits all forms of corruption.
 The Anti-Corruption Directive drafted in 2014 by BUCHER for all its divisions is the reference text for the prevention of corruption.
 It describes the expected behaviours and sets the rules to be followed by all employees.
 Its objective is to protect them by clearly specifying what is allowed or prohibited, allowing them to identify risky situations and illustrating the right behaviours to adopt.

 It aims to preserve the culture of integrity of the BUCHER Group.

 The implementation of the Code of Conduct and the Anti-Corruption Directive is accompanied by an awareness program.

 - The warning system

-This system is intended for KUHN Group’s external persons who wish to report company breaches or failures.
+It is intended for employees, commercial partners and external persons who wish to report company breaches or failures

 These reports concern:

 - a violation or an attempt to conceal a violation of an international commitment, a unilateral act of an international organization, the European Union law, and any applicable law or regulation,

 - a threat or serious harm to the public interest,